 In essence, even those advocating caution in AI development do not oppose the technology itself.
 Instead, they urge us to proceed thoughtfully and responsibly, avoiding hasty and uncontrolled deployment that could tarnish its potential.

-In our approach to AI technologies, avoiding adopting a Luddite perspective is vital.
+In our approach to AI technologies, it’s vital to move past the fear of AI and avoid adopting a Luddite perspective.
 When the Luddites destroyed machines during the Industrial Revolution, they did not hinder progress, as the time for the machines had come.
 Progress will not render humans obsolete; it will redefine our work.

 Starting with the closest to the AI, IT sphere.